 Contested cases; waivers; interventions, amendments to chs 3, 4

-Proposing rule making related to contested case proceedings and
+Rule making related to contested case proceedings

 Legal Authority for Rule Making